G4vp/Rocky/README.md

 # Game Background

-This game was developed as a christmas gift Rocky's owner.
+This game was developed as a christmas gift for Rocky's owner.

 <img src="Assets/images/RockyPhoto.jpeg" width='25%'/>